Cumberland Valley High School: Extracurriculars

 A wide variety of activities, clubs, and sports are offered to the students and community.
-In particular, the Cumberland Valley Science Olympiad team has seen great success in recent years, earning their first-ever state championship in April of 2022.
-Varsity and junior varsity athletic activities are under the Pennsylvania Interscholastic Athletics Association.
+In particular, the Cumberland Valley Science Olympiad team has seen great success in recent years, earning their first-ever state championship in April 2022.
+Varsity, junior varsity, and freshman athletic activities are under the Pennsylvania Interscholastic Athletics Association.
+Cumberland Valley High School hosts PIAA State Championships for several sports including football, field hockey, among many others.
+They also host multiple all-star games.
+Due to this, they renovated their stadium to add artificial turf, new LED lighting, a new track, and a jumbotron.